osrf/gazebo_tutorials/gazebojs_camera_topics/tutorial.md

 # Save camera images as jpeg files

 In this example, we will describe how to save a number of successive camera images to jpeg files.
-This is done using subscribeToImageTopic, a specialized version of the subscribe function that allows you to save images in porpular formats.
+This is done using subscribeToImageTopic, a specialized version of the subscribe function that allows you to save images in popular formats.
 This method only works with 'gazebo.msgs.ImageStamped' topics, and accepts the following options:
 - format: either jpeg (default) or png
 - encoding: either binary (default) or base64